ALEJANDRO-hub-art/Food-Marketing-Data-Analysis-Project/README.md

 🎯 **Business Problem**

 The business needs to answer:
-Which customers generate the most revenue?
+- Which customers generate the most revenue?
+(Middle-aged customers (around 31–70 years old), especially those with few or no children, generate the most revenue.)
-Which customers are most likely to respond to marketing campaigns?
+- Which customers are most likely to respond to marketing campaigns?
+(Younger adults (23–30) and older customers (71+) are the most likely to respond to campaigns.)
-Which channels (web, catalog, store) should we prioritize for marketing efforts?
+- Which channels (web, catalog, store) should we prioritize for marketing efforts?
+(Campaign efforts should prioritize the catalog channel for higher acceptance and the store/web channels for higher spending volume.)
-How should we segment customers to target campaigns more effectively?
+- How should we segment customers to target campaigns more effectively?
+(Segment customers by age group, number of children, and shopping channel behavior to target high-spending clusters differently from high-response clusters.)

 Essentially: How can we best allocate marketing budget across customer segments and channels to maximize profit and new spend?